sergiy-ka/team-project-group-4/README.md

 # Contact Assistant README

 The Contact Assistant is a versatile tool that allows you to manage contacts and notes effectively.
-Below is a list of available commands and their descriptions for both the AddressBook and Notes functionality.
+Below is a list of available commands and their descriptions for both the AddressBook and Notes functionality

 ## AddressBook Functions